GovAlta/adsp-monorepo/docs/tutorials/status-service/notifications.md

 ## Notifications

-Developers can subscribe to be notified of _health check_ or _status_ changes to their applications.
+Developers can subscribe to be notified for _health check_ or _status_ changes to their applications.
 Additionally, it is possible for end users to be notified of changes to an application's status.

 ### Health Check Change